 The other day, I was in the bathroom and I had this really awful thought, and I was like, “Aw, that’s terrible, I am such a horrible person” and the next second my last tampon was in the toilette, “instant karma”.

-Your reaction is that its something disgusting and dark, not funny and normal.
+Your reaction is that it’s something disgusting and dark, not funny and normal.
 What do you think provokes that, is there a trigger?

 I usually think that things are funny enough.
 I have a best friend called Rosie, and from the moment we met I knew I was going to love her forever.
 The first time when I came to her house we were eating steak in our underwear in her backyard, and I hadn’t finished and she started squeezing ingrown pubic hair.
 And I was, like, “I love you”; I wished that everyone was that free.